AriFordsham/GHCWiki/building/preparation/tools.md

 <table><tr><th>`lndir`</th>
 <td>
-Needed if you want to prepare a binary distribution with `make sdist`, and useful for maintaining a separate [build tree](building/using).
+Needed if you want to prepare a source distribution with `make sdist`, and useful for maintaining a separate [build tree](building/using).
 </td></tr></table>